-This past July I sold my home in Tucson, Arizona, (sort of like Jojo in that old Beatles song,) and moved to Las Cruces, New Mexico.
-In the middle of a heat wave, in the middle of a pandemic.
+I sold my home in Tucson, Arizona this past July.
+(I know.
+It’s sounds of like Jojo in that old Beatles song.)
+I then moved to Las Cruces, New Mexico.
+In the middle of a heat wave.
+In the middle of a pandemic.
 Yep, it’s how I roll.
-I bought a lovely home with an amazing view of the Organ Mountains, and now that I’m all unpacked and settled, it’s time to grab my camera and go do some outdoor photography.
+I bought a lovely home Las Cruces with an amazing view of the Organ Mountains.
+I’m now unpacked and settled, so it’s time to grab my camera.

-New Mexico is similar to Arizona with its varied climates, and now that we’re getting into fall I wanted to take a day trip somewhere where the leaves were turning, so Cloudcroft was the perfect spot.
-It reminded me of Flagstaff, but on a much smaller scale as there are no Interstates connecting through it.
+New Mexico is similar to Arizona with its varied climates, and with fall coming I wanted to take a day trip.
+Somewhere where the leaves were turning.
+Cloudcroft was the perfect spot.
+It reminds me of Flagstaff, but on a much smaller scale and without any Interstates connecting through it.
 In fact, the road to Cloudcroft is a scenie two-lane highway which winds its way through the mountains.
 One of the more notable landmarks is the Mexican Canyon Trestle.
-This railroad bridge was built in 1899 and was in service until 1947.
+Built in 1899, this railroad bridge was in service until 1947.
 For a bridge that’s been out of service for over seventy years it’s in remarkably good condition.
 I guess they really did build things to last back then.

 The Toy Train Depot in Alamogordo.